 Two New American Persimmon Varieties

 Starting in the mid 1980’s I began growing American persimmon trees on my farm in southwestern Michigan.
 I initially grew them within my nursery to sell as seedlings.
 Eventually I planted many in my open hay field surrounding my farm creating a hedgerow around 1600 ft. long.
 I had never tasted an American persimmon and only knew one extremely large tree with no fruit on a nearby college campus.
-I was using only knowledge in books and other people’s experiences to guide me.
+I was using only the knowledge found in books and people’s experiences to guide me.
 Eventually at a fruit growers meeting I was able to taste the fruit from other grafted varieties grown in Michigan.
 The limiting factor was the length of the growing season and having the fruits ripen fully on the tree.
-Unlike other fruit you cannot pick them early and ripen them indoors.
+Unlike other fruits you cannot pick them early and ripen them indoors.
 They need the warm sun of fall until the fruit drops off on its own.
 I remember one tree crop pioneer who lived in my hometown of Saginaw told me his “Meader” persimmons were perched on a radiator in his home.
 “Ken.
 We need to reevaluate this.”
-I had a “NC-10”persimmon that did the same thing.
-Both of these are considered super northern varieties too yet fully ripened fruits were not possible.
-I am starting the process of naming the selections I planted so many years ago.
-When I had them in production, we used the seeds from these varieties to produce seedlings.
-All of them originally were grown from the northern most range in Illinois and Indiana.
+I had a “NC-10”persimmon variety from Ontario that did the same thing.
+Both of these are considered super northern varieties.
+They too suffered from the short season of Michigan.
+Their fruit could not ripen fully here to be appreciated.
+This season (fall of 2025) I am starting the process of naming the seedling selections I planted so many years ago.
+When I had them in production, we used the seeds from these varieties to produce further seedlings.
+Some of my customers told me these too also ripened in cooler summer areas of the northeastern U.S. All of my original germplasm was grown from the most northern range in Illinois and Indiana.
+Every person I purchased seeds from were growing them in central Illinois for the most part and the seed sources were from named varieties in the northern part of persimmons range.

 Sugar Cream American Persimmon

-Sugar Cream is the most luscious of the fruits with high sugar and bright orange color with only 2-3 seeds.
+Sugar Cream is the most luscious of the persimmon fruits with high sugar and bright orange color with only 2-3 seeds.
 The fruits ripen over a month period starting in mid to late September.
 The tree is a yearly heavy producer.
-The leaves are very large.
-The tree is very vigorous.
-It can be reproduced by grafting.
-The seeds are valuable in this cross because of the unique flavor profile and texture plus it’s much earlier than Early Golden.
+The tree is very vigorous with large leaves.
+It can be reproduced by grafting and does generate root sprouts on shallow stolon roots should someone try to clonally root it.
+The fruit is very soft and splits when it falls.
+The texture is very smooth and not fibrous.
+This is one of the best selections as fresh fruit.
+The seeds from this selection are also valuable in that the offspring also show large leaves and strong vigor.
+Earlier than Early Golden or Meader.

 Sugar Cream American Persimmon